Pennsylvania Route 29: Montgomery County

-Upon crossing the Schuylkill River, PA 29 enters Upper Providence Township in Montgomery County and heads northeast as Phoenixville-Collegeville Road, crossing the Schuylkill River Trail, which splits to the east, and heading into the community of Mont Clare.
+Upon crossing the Schuylkill River, PA 29 enters Upper Providence Township in Montgomery County and heads northeast as Phoenixville-Collegeville Road, crossing the Schuylkill River Trail, which splits to the east, and heading into Mont Clare.
 The road runs past a mix of homes and businesses, passing under an abandoned railroad line.
 The route continues through residential areas before heading into a mix of fields and woods with some homes.
-PA 29 passes southeast of a golf course and becomes South Collegeville Road, passing near business parks and widening to four lanes.
+PA 29 passes southeast of a golf course and becomes South Collegeville Road, heading near business parks and widening to four lanes.
 The road becomes a divided highway and comes to an interchange with the US 422 freeway.
 Past this interchange, the route becomes a six-lane divided highway and runs between the Providence Town Center shopping center to the northwest and office parks to the southeast.
-PA 29 narrows to a two-lane undivided road and passes to the southeast of residential development, heading through the community of Yerkes.
-The road runs through wooded areas before it heads near businesses and enters the borough of Collegeville, where it gains a second northbound lane and becomes 2nd Avenue.
+PA 29 narrows to a two-lane undivided road and passes to the southeast of residential development, heading through Yerkes.
+The road runs through wooded areas before it heads near businesses and enters Collegeville, where it gains a second northbound lane and becomes 2nd Avenue.
 The route curves east and crosses the Perkiomen Trail before heading past a shopping center to the north and homes to the south.
 The road narrows to two lanes and turns north, heading past more businesses and widening to a four-lane divided highway as it comes to an intersection with East Main Street.
 Here, PA 29 crosses East Main Street and curves northeast before it heads north along two-lane undivided 1st Avenue, running along the west bank of the Perkiomen Creek.
 The road runs near some commercial development before it continues through wooded areas between the Perkiomen Trail to the west and the creek to the east, crossing the trail again.